Queenslander Renovations Architects

 Jan Hogarth, PlaceMate’s principal architect, serves as the leading architectural voice for the firm.
 Jan guides design projects for buildings and structures.

-Jan adores the historic homes.
-Jan has been a long-term Brisbane resident and architect for 25 years.
-She has designed many Queenslander renovations and extensions across her career.
+Its no wonder Jan adores historic homes as a long-term Brisbane resident and architect for over 25 years.
+She has designed many Queenslander renovations and extensions across Brisbane City in her career.

 As a principal architect, she started her own firm in 2007 and has been practicing local architecture ever since.
 Jan approaches each project with a flexible philosophy.
 It’s a given that she uses the spirit of the original building as the base from which to redesign, either from scratch or as a renovation project.